Snowflyt/hkt-core/README.md

 type _2 = ApplyW<Concat, ["foo", "bar"]>; // => "foobar", since the return type is relaxed
 ```

 As we can see, bypassing strict type checking doesn’t always simplify things and can introduce additional complexity.
 These widening utilities are primarily intended for handling complex scenarios, such as when dealing with intricate variance or type constraints, and are not meant for common use cases.
-For example, they are useful when defining a **`Flip`** type-level function (already built into **hkt-core**) that swaps the order of two types.
+For example, they are useful when defining a `Flip` type-level function (already built into hkt-core) that swaps the order of two types.

 In most cases, you don’t need these widening utilities if you skip declaring your type-level function’s signatures (i.e., use _untyped_ type-level functions).
-The parameters and return type of **`TypeLambda`** already default to **`any`**, so these widening utilities and their strict counterparts behave the same in such cases, as shown in the [Use as classical HKTs](#use-as-classical-hkts-) section.
+The parameters and return type of `TypeLambda` already default to `any`, so these widening utilities and their strict counterparts behave the same in such cases, as shown in the [Use as classical HKTs](#use-as-classical-hkts-) section.

 #### Type validation in `Args`

-<strong><code>Args</code></strong> and its variants (**`Arg0`**, **`Arg1`**, etc.) enforce strict type validation inside the **`TypeLambda`** definition.
-By using them, TypeScript can infer the types of the arguments against the **_declared_ parameters** correctly — meaning you don’t need to manually check the types of the arguments inside the **`TypeLambda`**, they just work!
+`Args` and its variants (`Arg0`, `Arg1`, etc.) enforce strict type validation inside the `TypeLambda` definition.
+By using them, TypeScript can infer the types of the arguments against the **_declared_ parameters** correctly — meaning you don’t need to manually check the types of the arguments inside the `TypeLambda`, they just work!

 ```typescript
 type JoinString<S1 extends string, S2 extends string> = `${S1}${S2}`;